10 Famous Psychological Experiments That Could Never Happen Today

 Jane Elliott was not a psychologist, but she developed one of the most famously controversial exercises in 1968 by dividing students into a blue-eyed group and a brown-eyed group.
 Elliott was an elementary school teacher in Iowa, who was trying to give her students hands-on experience with discrimination the day after Martin Luther King Jr. was shot, but this exercise still has significance to psychology today.
 The famous exercise even transformed Elliott’s career into one centered around diversity training.

 After dividing the class into groups, Elliott would cite phony scientific research claiming that one group was superior to the other.
 Throughout the day, the group would be treated as such.
 Elliott learned that it only took a day for the “superior” group to turn crueler and the “inferior” group to become more insecure.
-The blued eye and brown eyed groups then switched so that all students endured the same prejudices.
+The blue eyed and brown eyed groups then switched so that all students endured the same prejudices.

 Elliott’s exercise (which she repeated in 1969 and 1970) received plenty of public backlash, which is probably why it would not be replicated in a psychological experiment or classroom today.
 The main ethical concerns would be with deception and consent, though some of the original participants still regard the experiment as life-changing.